zoraviel/CSS-assignment-3/README.md

 ## Commit and push

 When everything is finished, save both files, commit and push (or publish, the first time you publish the branch) to GitHub.
 Be sure to stay in your *gh-pages* branch for all steps.
 DO NOT forget to publish/push your repo after you have carefully checked your work!
+How-to: [Publish or Push: Git Commit and Sync](https://github.com/macloo/github-howto-and-github-desktop/tree/master/git_commit_and_sync)

 ## Check the rubric and submit in Canvas